 A few months after our daughter Clara’s birth in 2012, I made the decision to pursue a career as a doula and officially began the process of certification a year later.
 In November 2016, I was granted a full scholarship to become Michigan's first certified GentleBirth Childbirth Educator.
 I am proud to currently be a certified through DONA International and GentleBirth and grateful to have found a challenging and fulfilling career that I love.

-I have experience supporting families with diverse preferences and circumstances.
-Having personally had two very different births, I know that there is no one-size-fits-all way to have a beautiful, healthy, and satisfying birth experience.
+As one of the area’s most experienced birth doulas, I have supported many families with a variety of diverse preferences and circumstances.
+From both professional and personal experience, I know that there is no one-size-fits-all way to have a beautiful, healthy, and satisfying birth experience.

 My work as a doula and childbirth educator is shaped by several foundational beliefs.
 I believe that: